abrish2049/printf/README.md

-This printf project is acollaboration project between Abdrohman And Abraham.
+this collaboration project between Abdrohman and Abraham